Khaled Hosseini: Influences

 As a child, Hosseini read a lot of Persian poetry, especially the works of poets such as Rumi, Omar Khayyám, Abdul-Qādir Bēdil, and Hafez.
 He has also cited a Persian translation of Jack London's White Fang as a key influence from his youth, in addition to translations of novels including Alice in Wonderland and Mickey Spillane's Mike Hammer series.
 He has cited Afghan singer Ahmad Zahir as a key musical influence, choosing the songs "Madar" and "Aye Padesha Khuban" as his two Inheritance Tracks during an appearance on BBC Radio 4's Saturday Live, and naming Zahir as "the Afghan Elvis" and stating his music was "one of the seminal memories of my time in Afghanistan".

 Personal life

 Hosseini is married to Roya, and they have two children.
-The family reside in Northern California.
+The family resides in Northern California.
 He is fluent in Persian and Pashto, and has described himself as a secular Muslim.
-In July 2022, Hosseini announced via social media that his 21-year-old child had come out as transgender.
+In July 2022, Hosseini announced via social media that his 21-year-old daughter had come out as transgender.